 Team sports such as football, baseball, and basketball are breeding grounds for leadership traits.
 Studies done in high schools reveal a correlation between sports participation and leadership qualities.
 Because of the opportunity to train, try, win, or lose together, people involved in sports are naturally more inclined to adopt a “team mindset” in the workplace and in social situations.
 The team mindset leads to strong leadership qualities over time.

-Sports isn't just for young people!
-Older people who are active are shown to be healthier and on average live longer.
+Sports isn’t just for young people!
+On the contrary, older people who are active are shown to be healthier and on average live longer.
 In remaining active as you get older, you can strengthen your muscles and bones, and reduce risks such as falls and heart disease.